-- If you die before taking your benefits, a lump sum equal to the contributions you paid into the Scheme, plus interest, would be payable. - If you die within five years of taking your pension, the pension payments for the remainder of those five years would be paid as a lump sum. - You can nominate one or more person or organisation for the lump sum. - The lump sum death benefits are payable at the discretion of the Trustee.
+- If you die before taking your benefits, a lump sum equal to the contributions you paid into the Scheme, plus interest, is payable. - If you die within five years of taking your pension, the pension payments for the rest of those five years will be paid as a lump sum. - You can nominate one or more people or organisations to receive the lump sum. - The lump sum death benefits are payable at the discretion of the Trustee.
 Under current legislation, this means that they do not form part of your estate for inheritance tax purposes.
 You can help the Trustee by completing a Nomination Form, detailing the beneficiaries you would like to be considered.

-What about Additional Voluntary Contributions (AVCs)?
+What about additional voluntary contributions (AVCs)?

-If you have paid AVCs whilst a member of the Scheme, you will receive a statement of these benefits separate to your main scheme benefits.
+If you have paid AVCs while a member of the Scheme, you will receive a statement of these benefits separate to your main scheme benefits.